AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/README.rst

 >>> fid = fetch_influenza.add_fetch({'retmax' : 10, 'retmode' : 'text', 'rettype': 'fasta'}, dependency=sid)
 >>> w.run(fetch_influenza)

-Entrezpy is a dedicated Python library to interact with NCBI_ `Entrez` databases [Entrez2016]_ via the E-Utilities [Sayers2018]_.
-Entrezpy facilitates the implementation of queries to query or download data from the Entrez databases, e.g. search for specific sequences or publiations or fetch your favorite genome.
-For more complex queries ``entrezpy`` offers the class `entrezpy.wally.Wally` to run query pipelines or cache results.
+Entrezpy is a dedicated Python library to interact with NCBI_ Entrez databases [Entrez2016]_ via the E-Utilities ([Sayers2018]_, E-Utilities_).
+Entrezpy facilitates the implementation of queries to query or download data from the Entrez databases, e.g. search for specific sequences or publications or fetch your favorite genome.
+For more complex queries ``entrezpy`` offers the class ``entrezpy.wally.Wally`` to run query pipelines or cache results.

 Licence and Copyright
 ---------------------